 9. Before your speech, give me a general overview of the structure, at a minimum tell me where you're going to start.

 9a.
-Please signpost in your speeches, this is super important to me because if I don't know what you're responding to I will spend half the time messing with my flow and I will probably miss some of your responses.
+Please signpost in your speeches, this is super important to me because if I don't know what you're responding to I will spend half of your speech messing with my flow and I will probably miss some of your responses.

-Debated Public Forum for Boston Latin School in Boston, MA - currently a freshman at Harvard.
-I know how to flow and PF, but it's been a hot second since I've judged or debated so please be patient with me!
+Debated Public Forum for Boston Latin School in Boston, MA - currently Harvard Class of 2025.
+I can flow and know most PF rules, but it's been a bit since I've judged or debated so please be patient with me!

 - Racism, homophobia, sexism, anything that makes the round a non-safe space = lowest speaks + a nice big L

-- Have trigger/content warnings & opt-out methods if you're discussing sensitive topics (e.g. domestic violence, mental illness, etc.)
+- Have trigger/content warnings and opt-out methods if you're discussing sensitive topics in great detail (e.g. domestic violence, mental illness, etc.)

-- I time speeches (unless I'm feeling lazy) and stop listening if you go overtime >10s.
-Please also time yourself tho
+- I will probably time speeches and stop listening if you go overtime >10s.
+Please also time yourself!

 - Clear + organized + good coverage = high speaker points